tkuar/matplotlib-challenge/README.md

 # matplotlib-homework

-Note: My observations about the Pymaceuticals' Data Analysis is in observations.txt
+Note: I also included my observations about the Pymaceuticals' Data Analysis is in observations.md in addition to the juypter notebook

 ## Resources (used in addition to class activities):